How to make a Google Slides quiz for an audience of 100 or more

 Quizzes that needed to be created by hand are now largey automated, letting you focus on crafting a compelling presentation.

 Creating or updating a Google Slides quiz is a snap in Poll Everywhere’s activity creator.
 Audiences respond from the privacy of their mobile devices, rather than in front of their peers, and the results are shown live for all to see.

-Plus, whether you’re presenting to 10 people or 10,000, Poll Everywhere can scale to accommodate almost any audience size.
+Plus, whether you’re presenting to 10 people or 10,000, Poll Everywhere can scale to accommodate stadium-sized audiences.

 How to use Poll Everywhere in Google Slides

 Adding Poll Everywhere to Google Slides is simple.
 The first step is adding the Poll Everywhere extension to Google Slides.

 Download the extension by visiting the Chrome web store and searching for “Poll Everywhere”.
 When you find the Poll Everywhere extension, click it and then select Add to Chrome.

 The next time you open Google Slides, you’ll see ‘Poll Everywhere’ in the menu ribbon.

 From within Google Slides, select Poll Everywhere and Login then enter your information.
 If you don’t have an account, don’t worry.
 Just type in your information and Poll Everywhere will automatically set you up with a free account.

 Now that you’re signed in, you’re ready to create a quiz.
 Start by tapping Poll Everywhere then New and Poll.